robertthiesmeier/mi_impute_from/README.md

 qui export delimited iV* using v_study2.txt if iV1 != . , replace
 ```

-Step 2: Back to the study with missing data and make informtion read to use with `mi_impute_from_get`.
+:inbox_tray: Step 2: Back to the study with missing data and make informtion read to use with `mi_impute_from_get`.

 ```ruby
 use study_1, clear